amberhadermann/SNP_impact_FoldX/README.md

 ###### 2.1.
 Why perform a Buildmodel analysis?

-While performing a [BuildModel](http://foldxsuite.crg.eu/command/BuildModel) analysis, you will be able to insert different mutations into an already existing PDB[^PDBfile] file.
-By inserting these, the FoldX5(r) program will be able to calculate the difference in Gibbs free energy (∆G).
+While performing a [BuildModel](http://foldxsuite.crg.eu/command/BuildModel) analysis, you will be able to insert different mutations into an already existing PDB file.
+By inserting these, the FoldX5® program will be able to calculate the difference in Gibbs free energy (∆G).
 The ∆G will determine the stability of the mutated protein.
 If ∆G > 0, the mutation is destabilizing, while a mutation causing a ∆G \< 0 the mutation will be stabilizing.
 Though, this does not tell you what the effect is on the proteins working mechanism itself, it will tell you more about the impact on the eventual protein structure in terms of its absolute value.
 The bigger the absolute value of ∆G, the bigger the overall impact on the structure.

 ###### 2.2.
 Why perform a Dihedral analysis?